RSCJacksonLab/landscapy/docs/cookbook/topology/effective-resistance-contract.md

 zero does not connect an electrical component.

-For nodes `u` and `v` in the same component, resistance is computed from that component's Laplacian.
-For nodes in different components, the returned value is `numpy.inf`; diagonal jitter is never allowed to turn disconnection into a finite distance. `weight_epsilon` defaults to zero and, when requested, applies only to already-positive edges inside a component.
+For nodes `u` and `v` in the same component, resistance is computed from that component's combinatorial Laplacian matrix.
+For nodes in different components, the returned value is `numpy.inf`; diagonal jitter is never allowed to turn disconnection into a finite distance.
+Conductance / resistance analysis between disconnected components in not valid.

 Results report: